 Know why you are learning the language.
-Make sure that before you start you know why you are learning the language and that you set short term goals as well as the final target of full proficiency or fluency.
+Make sure that before you start you know why you are learning the language what are the costs and that you set short term goals as well as the final target of full proficiency or fluency.
 If you know why you are doing it, you are more likely to stick at it, but short term specific goals help to make you feel that you are moving forward.

 Be prepared to devote the time and effort necessary.
 To become fluent you need to practice regularly and put in the hours.
 That does not mean you have to work at it for long concentrated periods, but it does mean regularly working at the language.
 If you can devote a regular period each day, you are likely to get better results than working for several hours one day and then not coming back to the language for a week.